-- 1. Depress clutch. - 2.
-Select neutral gear, set selector lever to N. - Move out of the flow of traffic as quickly as possible without impeding other vehicles. - 4.
+1. Depress clutch.

+- 2. Select neutral gear, set selector lever to N. - 3.
+Move out of the flow of traffic as quickly as possible without impeding other vehicles. - 4.
 Switch off ignition.

 When the engine is off, considerably more force is needed to brake and steer.
+During an Autostop the brake servo unit will still be operational.